laderast/magic-of-markdown/magic-of-markdown.md

 You can edit markdown in any text editor.
 However, it's worth using a markdown capable editor that at least has syntax highlighting.

-I currently use [Atom](https://atom.io), but Sublime and many other text editors support markdown highlighting and preview.
+I currently use [Atom](https://atom.io) and [Rstudio](https://www.rstudio.com), but Sublime and many other text editors support markdown highlighting and preview.

 Examples include: